 Thorpe’s volume is dedicated to “the only begetter” of the sonnets, “Mr. W.H.,” which probably refers to the person who provided them to Thorpe.
 The identity of “W.H.” remains unknown.
 Leading contenders are Earl Henry Wriothesley of Southampton, his stepfather Sir William Harvey, and Earl William Herbert of Pembroke, to whom the First Folio is dedicated.
 Other candidates are Henry Willobie, Willie Hewes, William Hatcliffe and even Sir Walter RaleigH.
 None of these possibilities is entirely satisfactory.

 Some of the sonnets are very personal, emotional and revealing—and not always very attractively so.
-It’s questionable whether Shakespeare would’ve wanted them read by the general public.
+It’s questionable whether Shakespeare would have wanted them read by the general public.
 Also, their appearance in print may have precipitated a rift between Shakespeare and Southampton which seems to have taken place about this time.

 If Shakespeare didn’t intend for them to be published, then it’s possible they were stolen.
 One intriguing proposal for the thief’s identity is the infamous Dark Lady, the unnamed inspiration for many of the poems.
 According to the theory, she wormed her way back into his life because she needed money.
 When he wouldn’t help her out or accept her again as his mistress, she remembered where he hid all his writings, ripped him off, sold the poems to Thomas Thorpe and ran off with the money.

 The sonnets only went through one edition and were not reprinted again in Shakespeare’s lifetime, despite the popularity of both the author and the sonnet form.
 This suggests that something was wrong with their initial publication, or that someone (Southampton?
 Herbert?
 Shakespeare himself?) was offended by their personal revelations and had them suppressed.
 The sonnets stayed buried for years.
-They didn’t really become popular and widely-read until the 19th Century.
-These 154 poems, their inspiration and the reason for their publication and subsequent suppression are at the center of the most enduring mysteries of Shakespeare’s life.
+They didn’t really become popular and widely read until the 19th Century.
+These 154 poems, their inspiration. and the reason for their publication and subsequent suppression are at the center of the most enduring mysteries of Shakespeare’s life.